prittt/ArduinoBuzzerPlayer/README.md

 ## How to Use APlayer?

-Once the APlayer is istall you can use it in your project to play songs as alarm sounds or for what you want
+Once the APlayer is istalled you can use it in your project to play songs as alarm sounds or whatever you want.

 <code>

+void setup{

+}

 </code>